 A side-effect of these recent developments has been to move holobiont research away from laboratory culture-based experiments.
-We argue that maintaining cultivation efforts to capture the maximum holobiont biodiversity possible remains essential to experimentally test hypotheses and investigate physiological mechanisms.
+We argue that maintaining or even extending cultivation efforts, possibly via the implementation of “culturomics” approaches as successfully carried out for the human gut microbiome (Lagier et al. 2012), remains essential to capture the maximum holobiont biodiversity possible and will facilitate the experimental testing of hypotheses and the investigation of physiological mechanisms.
 A striking example of the importance of laboratory experimentation is the way germ-free mice re-inoculated with cultivated bacteria (the so-called gnotobiotic mice) have contributed to the understanding of interactions within the holobiont in animal health, physiology, and behavior (e.g. Neufeld et al. 2011; Faith et al. 2014; Selosse et al. 2014).
 Innovations in cultivation techniques for axenic (or germ-free) hosts (e.g. Spoerner et al. 2012) or in microbial cultivation such as microfluidic systems (e.g. Pan et al. 2011) and cultivation chips (Nichols et al. 2010) may provide a way to obtain pure cultures.
 Yet, bringing individual components of holobionts into cultivation can still be a daunting challenge due to the strong interdependencies between organisms as well as the existence of yet unknown metabolic processes that may have specific requirements.
 In this context, single-cell '-omics' analyses can provide critical information on some of the growth requirements of the organisms, and complement approaches of high-throughput culturing (Gutleben et al. 2018).
 Established cultures can then be developed into model systems, e.g. by genome sequencing and the development of genetic tools, in order to move towards mechanistic understanding and experimental testing of hypothetical processes within the holobiont derived from environmental meta‘-omics’ approaches.
 A few such model systems have already been mentioned above, but '-omics' techniques have the potential to broaden the range of available models, enabling a better understanding of the functioning of marine holobionts and their interactions in marine environments (Wichard and Beemelmanns 2018).

 Ecosystem services and holobionts in natural and managed systems

-A better understanding of marine holobionts will likely have direct socioeconomic consequences for coastal marine ecosystems, estimated to provide services worth almost 50 trillion (1012) US$ per year (Costanza et al. 2014).
+A better understanding of marine holobionts will likely have direct socio-economic consequences for coastal marine ecosystems, estimated to provide services worth almost 50 trillion (1012) US$ per year (Costanza et al. 2014).
 Most of the management practices in marine systems have so far been based exclusively on the biology and ecology of macro-organisms.
 A multidisciplinary approach that provides mechanistic understanding of habitat-forming organisms as holobionts will ultimately improve the predictability and management of coastal ecosystems.
 For example, host-associated microbiota could be integrated in biomonitoring programs as proxies used to assess the health of ecosystems.
 Microbial shifts and dysbiosis constitute early warning signals that may allow managers to predict potential impacts and intervene more rapidly and effectively (van Oppen et al. 2017; Marzinelli et al. 2018).